 For example, an AI with strong semantic memory would know that Paris is the capital of France, regardless of whether it recently discussed France.
 This type of memory is foundational for most AI applications.
 Learn more about semantic memory in AI agents.
 This type of memory is distinct from the direct goal of how to turn on ChatGPT memory for conversational recall.

-The Role of Retrieval-Augmented Generation (RAG)
+The Role of Retrieval-Augmented Generation (RAG) in AI Recall

 Retrieval-Augmented Generation (RAG) is a powerful technique that enhances LLMs by allowing them to access and retrieve information from external knowledge bases before generating a response.
 This is a primary method for giving AI agents access to a vast amount of information that isn’t in their training data or current context window.